 Few Newar groups go door to door to ask for yomari while singing a Newari song.
 A grand event is held at Dhaneshwor Mahadev in Banepa.

 Yomari festival is celebrated gloriously by organizing fairs in major cities of Newars.
 The Newari women would wear Haku Patasi and prepare yomari at the fair.
 People can enjoy the fair and eat yomari along with other special Newari feasts.

 Gunla, a holy festival, holds great significance among Buddhist Newar.
-In a month-long festival, they take fasts, read the scriptures and pilgrimages.
+In a month-long festival, they take fasts,and read the scriptures and pilgrimages.